 Some activities are designed to do in the gallery and many others at school.
 A downloadable pdf booklet combines separate sections for primary, lower secondary and upper secondary & college students.
 We would love to hear how you’ve used the exhibition in your classes and would be happy to share your innovative lesson plans.
 We have also set up a Facebook group where schools can share their work and inspire others.

 Download our Ideas document with loads of activities you can do with your students at the exhibition or in class.
 This document is also included in the STEM Learning Resources booklet above.

-Our Learning Resources in the booklet above were developed for us by Stones and Bones who also offer a range of Aboriginal and Torres Strait Islander-focussed activities for schools, parties and more.
+- Stones and Bones, who developed the Learning Resources in the booklet above, also offer a range of Aboriginal and Torres Strait Islander-focussed activities for schools, parties and more.
 Check out their Facebook page.